Giants release quarterback Daniel Jones just days after benching him

 “Daniel came to see me this morning and asked if we would release him,” Giants president John Mara said in a statement.
 “We mutually agreed that would be best for him and for the team.
 Daniel has been a great representative of our organization, first class in every way.”

-Mara added he was “disappointed” at the quick dissolution of the team’s relationship with Jones.
+Mara added he was “disappointed” at the quick dissolution of the team’s relationship with Jones, who signed a four-year $160 million contract in March 2023 after leading the Giants to a playoff berth.

 “We hold Daniel in high regard and have a great appreciation for him,” Mara continued.
 “We wish him nothing but the best in the future.”